Appleton East High School

 Appleton East High School is a comprehensive secondary school located in Appleton, Wisconsin.
 Part of the Appleton Area School District, the school is one of three public four-year high schools in the city.
 It is accredited by the North Central Association of Colleges and Secondary Schools and by the Wisconsin Department of Public Education.
 The school calendar consists of two 18-week semesters.
 The school is in the Fox Valley Association sports conference.
-The school is referred to as "East" by students in the Fox Valley Association.

 Architecture

 East High School is constructed around a three-story circular "silo".